osbuild/osbuild.github.io/docs/user-guide/10-depsolving.md

 ```
 It solves the problem described in [Depsolve Blueprint packages separately](#depsolve-blueprint-packages-separately).
 When the second transaction is resolved, it is asking dnf to return the dependencies of `osbuild` under the assumption that `@core`, `selinux-policy-targeted`, and their dependencies are installed.
 The result of the second transaction will therefore also include `osbuild-selinux` because `selinux-policy-targeted` is part of the existing installed set.

+For a thorough and much more technical investigation into different approaches to multi-transaction depsolving and the behaviour of each in different scenarios, Tomáš Hozza's experiments, which lead to the implementation described here, are available to see on GitHub ([thozza/dnf-api-depsolving](https://github.com/thozza/dnf-api-depsolving)).

 ### Multi-stage installation

 While not directly related to depsolving, it is useful to note that the result of each transaction is installed separately during the build process ([osbuild/images PR#2170](https://github.com/osbuild/images/pull/2170)).
 This is useful in scenarios where certain packages cannot be installed in an empty root tree because of pre-transaction dependencies.
 For example, if a package requires `bash` to run its pre-transaction scripts, it will fail to run those scripts unless `bash` is already installed in the root tree before any package in the transaction is installed.
 By installing each set of packages in sequence, we can prepare a minimal root tree with the first transaction (i.e. install `@core` and its dependencies) and then install user-selected packages on top.